epfl-ml4ed/meta-transfer-learning/README.md

 # meta-transfer-learning
 This repository is the official implementation of the L@S 2022 Paper entitled "Meta Transfer Learning for Early Success Prediction in MOOCs" written by [Vinitra Swamy](http://github.com/vinitra), Mirko Marras, and Tanja Käser.

-Experiments are located in `scripts/`.
-Models can be found in `models/`.
+Experiments are located in `scripts/`, corresponding directly to the experiment codes mentioned in the paper.
+At the beginning of each script, the research question this experiment targets and a short description of the model the file generates is included.
+For more information about each experiment, please reference the paper directly.
+The best behavior-only (BO), behavior-time-meta (BTM), and behavior-static-meta (BSM) models that can be used to warm-start downstream predictions can be found in `models/`.

+## Usage guide

+0. Install relevant dependencies with `pip install -r requirements.txt`.

-Extract relevant features sets (`BouroujeniEtAl`, `MarrasEtAl`, `LalleConati`, and `ChenCui`) through our lab's EDM 2021 contribution on [benchmarks for feature predictive power](https://github.com/epfl-ml4ed/flipped-classroom).
+1. Extract relevant features sets (`BouroujeniEtAl`, `MarrasEtAl`, `LalleConati`, and `ChenCui`) through our lab's EDM 2021 contribution on [benchmarks for feature predictive power](https://github.com/epfl-ml4ed/flipped-classroom).
+Place the results of these feature extraction scripts in `data/` with the same folder structure as shown through the toy-course.

+2. Fill out the `data/metadata.csv` file with relevant meta information about your course(s).
+One example of course metadata is currently showcased in the file.
+This information is necessary for extracting the meta features in the BTM and BSM models.

+3. Run your desired experiment from `scripts/` by executing the script with Python 3.7 or higher.

 ## Contributing